Ayms/node-Tor/install/README.md

 Where hash_name is the hash_name of the file in Peersm application.

-Test it: open [Peersm](http://www.peersm.com/peersm) and try hash_name1 or 2.
+Test it: open [Peersm](http://peersm.com/peersm) and try hash_name1 or 2.

 ## node-Tor Bridge Websocket server installation:

 Install node (see below)
 Get [the javascript file](http://www.peersm.com/node-Tor-min.js) and store it somewhere, example: /home/me/node-Tor-min.js

-	Create a directory, example: /home/bridge
+	Create a directory - example: /home/bridge

 Go in this directory and do: